avanteijlingen/orca_parser/PyPi.md

 Can parse the atoms and coordinates, normal modes, IR spectra.
 From this .xyz trajectories of normal modes can be written

+#### parse_engrad
+Reads orca engrad (.engrad) outputs returns the number of atoms, the energy (Ha), the atomic numbers, coordinates and forces coordinates and forces are returned as (N,3) matrices

 ## Usage:
 Example usage can be found in Usage.py, along with example ORCA output files in the "Test-cases" folder.